 Content: Principles of psychological assessment as employed in school, clinical, and applied settings.
 Addresses psychometric concepts such as validity, reliability, norms, and score interpretation.
 Surveys intelligence, personality, career, interest, aptitude, and achievement tests and reviews alternative methods of assessing competence and person-situation interactions.
 Contemporary issues such as the validity of instruments for diverse populations and the impact of technology on assessment are discussed.

-Prerequisites: CPSY 503, CPSY 504, CPSY 506, CPSY 509, CPSY 513, CPSY 530 or 535, CPSY 550.
+Prerequisites: CPSY 502 or CPSY 503, CPSY 506, CPSY 509 or CPSY 511, CPSY 513, CPSY 530 or 535, CPSY 534, CPSY 550.

 Corequisites: CPSY 522, CPSY 514 or CPSY 515.
+Credits: 2 semester hours.